Research at the ZfL

 The ZfL’s long-standing study of East-European literature is a good example.
 Eastern European cultures belong to a politically, ethnically, and religiously fraught region at the ›margins‹ of Europe.
 In light of recent crises, research into the region’s literature and culture prompts a critical examination of Europe’s hegemonic self-presentation.

-Detailed information about the research area World Literature
+Detailed information about the Program Area World Literature

-Detailed information about the research area Knowledge of Life
+Detailed information about the Program Area Knowledge of Life